kdakan/Building-a-Pascal-Compiler/README.md

 - Symbols that are not found on the left side of any production, are called terminal symbols.
 In the above example, they are symbols I, name, the book, home, went, and took.
 - The set of terminal symbols is indicated by T.
-For example, the sentence "Michael took the book" is transmitted to the parser by the scanner in the following manner: name(Michael), took, the book.
+For example, the sentence "Michael took the book" is transferred to the parser from the scanner in the following manner: name(Michael), took, the book.
-The thing in parentheses, "Michael", is the attribute of the terminal symbol "name".
+The value in parentheses, that is "Michael", is the attribute of the terminal symbol "name".
 - These attributes, which are transmitted to the parser together with the terminal symbols, are processed by the parser when the productions are applied.
-- In this example, the parser registers the information that "Michael" is a name for future use in the symbol table.
+- In this example, the parser registers the information that "Michael" is a name, for future use in the symbol table.
 Then it applies productions to the symbols to obtain the sentence symbol.
 - Symbols other than terminal symbols are called non-terminal symbols.
 In this example, the non-terminal symbols are "sentence", "subject", "object", and "verb".